-The Ordinance states that you cannot do anything to cause damage to, relocate, or remove, an Oak Tree on over an acre of private or public property, without the permission of the Board of Public Works.
+The Ordinance states that no protected tree or shrub on private property may be relocated or removed without permission.
+Because the Department of Recreation and Parks controls its own property, that permission shall be granted by the Board of Recreation and Parks Commissioners.
+The term "removal" shall include any act that will cause a protected tree or shrub to die, including, but not limited to, acts that inflict damage upon the root system or other part of the tree or shrub by fire, application of toxic substances, operation of equipment or machinery, or by changing the natural grade of land by excavation or filling the drip line area around the trunk. you cannot do anything to cause damage to, relocate, or remove, an Oak Tree on over an acre of private or public property, without the permission of the Board of Public Works.
 The Ordinance also identifies the type of oaks that are protected such as coast live oak (Quercus agrifolia), valley oak (Quercus lobata), and any indigenous oak tree except the scrub oak (Quercus dumosa).

-What size Oak Tree is protected?
+What size Oak Tree is trees and shrubs are protected?